TOPaz09/LLWAS-log-file-analysis/README.md

 ### How to install?

-Download and extract zip files on your PC.
+Download and extract TOPAZ_LLWAS_Analyze.zip files on your PC.

 ### How to use?